Croc, hippo and rhino spotting, elephant rides, canoe paddling, and jungle hikes. These are the ingredients in this account of a Chitwan visit.

 I survived and I even managed to enjoy the scenery.

 After the drive it was an especially welcoming place to arrive at, the lodge I was booked into.
 Several buildings with guest rooms were lined up against a delightful garden full of shaded places to sit down and relax in.
-Behind my building a couple of elephants were having their afternoon meal and after I had eaten mine I was introduced to several others (humans) having arrived here during the day.
+Behind my building a couple of elephants were having their afternoon meal and after I had eaten mine I was introduced to several others (humans) who had arrived here during the day.

 After a good night’s sleep it was up early for breakfast and then off for a canoe ride down the Rapti river.
 The dugout canoes were just perfect for a relaxed drift downstream, past dense vegetation, birds, crocodiles and the like before we left the canoes behind.
-From this point on we continued on foot through the jungle, on paths looking for tigers and rhinos (neither turned up).
+From this point on we continued on foot through the jungle, on paths, looking for tigers and rhinos (neither turned up).
 We did see deer and monkeys, and we also paid a visit to a place called the Elephant Breeding Center with baby elephants and their mothers.
 The elephant keepers lived in houses on the farm, building up a life-long relationship with a particular elephant.

 A fun culmination of this first half of the day was the invitation to climb an elephant and let it spray water from the river on you.
 I had my share of it, as documented in one of the photos below.